Can Minnesota Car Insurers Deny Coverage Over Fraud When You Obtained the Policy?

 You should seek out an experienced attorney for help, as he or she is more likely to be familiar with recent cases where this issue has come up, or he or she will have the resources and/or staff to research similar situations to see how they may help with your case.

-At TSR Injury Law, we have obtained more than $150 million on behalf of our clients, including millions for car crash victims.
+At TSR Injury Law, we have obtained $300 million on behalf of our clients, including millions for car crash victims.
 We have taken on a wide variety of car crash cases and have extensive knowledge of relevant laws.

 We are ready to aggressively work to hold insurance companies accountable and try to obtain maximum compensation for your damages.
 We are fully prepared to go to court to attempt to recover the compensation you need, unlike some attorneys who may be unable or unwilling to say that.
 It is important to be represented by an attorney with the resources and knowledge to fight for full compensation on your behalf.